diogofgm/splunkbase-release-action/README.md

 ## Usage

 ### Repo structure
-The repo must have a `package` folder with your Splunk app contents.
+The repo must have a `package` folder with your Splunk app contents, a .splunkbase file with the details of your app and the caller workflow

 #### Example: repo structure
 ```